Structured Classes

 The maximum capacity for this class is 1 group of up to 25 students per class time.
 Maximum 1 adult per 5 students, please.
 No charge for school staff.

 Learn all about the types of transportation used through the 19th century.
 You will visit the Gus Fonner Memorial Rotunda where you will discover how the harness and the ox yoke were used to connect the horse or the ox to plows or wagons.
-In Railroad Town you will get the opportunity to make real world connection between various wagons in the livery stable and the modern versions we have today.
+In Railroad Town, you will get the opportunity to make real-world connections between various wagons in the livery stable and the modern versions we have today.
 Next, you will discuss steam power with a visit to the rail yards in Railroad Town.
 The jobs of railroad employees, including the Station Master, Engineer, Fireman, Conductor, and Brakeman are examined as the Depot, and the Caboose are all explored.

 The maximum capacity for this class is 2 groups of up to 25 students (50 total) per class time.
 Maximum 1 adult per 5 students.
 No charge for school staff.